i18next/next-i18next/README.md

 ## Accessing the Current Language

 In many cases, you'll need to know the currently active language.
-Most of the time, to accomplish this, you should use the `withTranslation` HOC, which will pass a `lng` prop to the wrapped component and further asserts your component will get re-rendered on language change or changes to the translation catalog itself (loaded translations).
+Most of the time, to accomplish this, you should use the `withTranslation` HOC, which will pass an `i18n` prop to the wrapped component and further asserts your component will get re-rendered on language change or changes to the translation catalog itself (loaded translations).
 More info can be found [here](https://react.i18next.com/latest/withtranslation-hoc).

 If for some reason you need to access the current language inside `getInitialProps`, you'll need to switch over server and client contexts.
 For example: